Harrbit/MQST-UCLA/com_sci_238/QAOA/README.md

 ## different Mixer:

 Using $U_y$mixer, I got 100 percent in one correct answer in noiseless result, and the result is better in noisy environment, but it faild to give all the results possible in num_qubit=4 runs.
 Using $R_x$, the results has less counts but both result for num_qubit=4 runs are all given and reproduceable.
 Two .ipynb submitted compared difference in performence using different mixers under the same qubit number and clause.

+## statistics of results:
+no extensive statistics were taken due to limited time I have on my hand, but a simple mean and variance were taken in the R_x.ipynb file under box"simple statistics"